 Half a large cucumber, peeled, de-seeded and sliced into thick half-moons

-1 yellow or green pepper, membranes removed and finely sliced
+1 green pepper, membranes removed and finely sliced

 3 tbsp capers or caper berries, rinsed